Find out about mini-bonds and why investors should exercise caution when buying them.

 - Weigh the interest rate up against the risk involved.
 In general, the higher the rate on offer, the higher the risk.

-- Check the cash flow is healthy and consistent, and look at a measure known as the ‘interest cover ratio’.
-This is the ratio which shows how easily an issuer will be able to meet interest repayments on its debt - it can be a useful indication of a company’s financial health.
+- Check the cash flow is healthy and consistent.
+Look at a measure known as the ‘interest cover ratio’.
+This is the ratio that shows how easily an issuer will be able to meet interest repayments on its debt.
+It can be a useful indication of a company’s financial health.

 - Is the money that the issuer needs to pay back to investors secured on any of its assets such as property or land?
 Are there other creditors who would get priority if the issuer went bust?

 - Thoroughly research all recent reports and accounts from the business you are investing in.

 - Be aware that it can be harder to judge the risk involved in investing in some bonds than in others.
 For example, it is easier to assess the likelihood of a large supermarket going bust than smaller and more specialist businesses.

 - If you think you are an inexperienced investor, or unfamiliar with the kind of business the issuer is in, it would be a good idea to seek independent financial advice before making your decision.

 - If you are considering making the investment through a person who claims to be authorised by the FCA, look them up on the Financial Services Register.

 - Because mini-bonds are generally risky and illiquid, it is usually a bad idea to invest more than 10% of your net wealth in this kind of asset.
 You should not invest money you cannot afford to lose, or which you might need access to before the end of the investment term.

-- Remember that you will not usually be protected by the FSCS if the issuer goes bust.
+- Remember, you will not usually be protected by the FSCS if the issuer goes bust.